Cilantrin/Cilantrin/README.md

-# Lizandro Martin
+# Lizandro Martín

 ### A bit about me

 Hola!
 I'm Lizandro, welcome to my GitHub page.
 I'm a Data Engineering and Artificial Intelligence student at Universidad Politécnica de Yucatán.
 I love building scalable data architectures and am always striving to improve my backend coding skills.
-I share my projects here to document my learning process and hopefully connect with others in the tech and data ecosystem.
+I share my projects here to document my learning process and connect with others in the tech and data ecosystem.

 I recently got certified as an Associate Data Engineer in SQL and I'm currently looking for a remote internship or junior role to apply what I've learned to real-world infrastructure.

-### What I'm hacking on

-I'm keeping some of my early university projects private while I polish my code, but here is what I'm actively working on right now:
+### Featured Projects

-*   **Data Center Monitoring API:** Building a containerized backend service with FastAPI and Docker to simulate and monitor data center metrics.
+* **[dc-monitor](https://github.com/Cilantrin/dc-monitor):** A real-time infrastructure observability platform.
+I built a containerized backend service with FastAPI, PostgreSQL, and Redis, featuring an event-driven architecture and automated Telegram alerts.
-*   **Yucatán Dropout Analysis:** Doing some exploratory data analysis using Python and public datasets to visualize educational trends.
-*   **Cloud Architecture:** Deep diving into AWS to design and deploy scalable data pipelines.
+* **[Yucatán Education Dashboard](https://github.com/Cilantrin/yucatan-education-dashboard):** A full-stack geospatial data product exploring dropout patterns across 106 municipalities.
+Powered by a Python data pipeline (Pandas/Seaborn) and a React/Leaflet frontend.
+* **[DuckDB vs PostgreSQL](https://github.com/Cilantrin/duckdb-vs-postgres-benchmark):** A database architecture benchmark comparing OLAP (columnar) vs OLTP (row-based) performance on analytical workloads, showing a 3-12x speed advantage for DuckDB.

+### Other Projects

+* **[Airflow Weather ETL](https://github.com/Cilantrin/Airflow-Weather-Orchestration):** Production-grade orchestration using Apache Airflow to extract, transform, and load API weather data.
+* **[SpaceX ETL Pipeline](https://github.com/Cilantrin/SpaceX-ETL-Pipeline):** An end-to-end pipeline standardizing public API launch data and loading it into MongoDB.
+* **[Massive Data Labs](https://github.com/Cilantrin/Massive-Data-Labs):** A progression of containerized ETL pipelines and NoSQL modeling exercises.

-### Nerd Corner & Stack
+### Nerd Corner

-I love customizing my computing environment and finding the right tools for the job.
-I do most of my development on Linux, and I enjoy keeping my workflow as efficient as possible.

-*   **Languages & Data:** Python, SQL, PostgreSQL, Snowflake, Apache Parquet
-*   **Cloud & DevOps:** AWS, Docker, Terraform, GitHub Actions
-*   **Analytics & APIs:** Pandas, Power BI, FastAPI
-*   **My Setup:** Zorin OS, Cursor for deep technical work, and Obsidian for building my second brain and taking notes.
+I do most of my development on Linux and love customizing my environment.
+Zorin OS as my daily driver, Cursor for deep technical work, and Obsidian for building my second brain.
+I'm a bit obsessed with keeping my workflow tight.

 ### The vibe